Alexandra Wellbeing House

 The service offers a ground floor bedroom to those who have physical mobility issues.
 At present all bathrooms are on the first floor of the building, therefore it is a requirement that guests are able to use the stairs during their stay.
 The service is currently in the process of refurbishing the ground floor bathroom suite to enable greater access to those with physical mobility issues.

-The Alexandra Wellbeing House will accept referrals from any statutory services, i.e. GPs and 2gether NHS Foundation Trust healthcare professionals.
+The Alexandra Wellbeing House will accept referrals from any statutory services, i.e. GPs and Gloucestershire Health and Care NHS Foundation Trust healthcare professionals.
 Referrals from a non-statutory organisation has to have known the individual for at least 6 months before a referral can be made.

 To access this service, a guest must be: